-Action carried out on a regular basis for the term of this plan L (Long Term) - (O (Ongoing) -
+Action commenced after 4 years Action carried out on a regular basis for the term of this plan

 Plan of Management Assessment

 Assessment of targets will take place in reviews of the Action Plan at intervals no greater than five years.
 Monitoring of actions set out within this Plan of Management will occur on an annual basis.